 - Unveil the mysterious, isolated village of Phu for a whole day, known for its unchanged culture, preserved arts, and architecture dating back centuries

-What makes the 12-day Nar Phu Valley Trek a must-do adventure in Nepal?
+What makes the Nar Phu Valley Cultural Trek a must-do adventure in Nepal?

 Experience the off-beaten adventure and wilderness

-Even though the Nar Phu Trek is considered one of the emerging treasures among the thrill seekers who love to explore the wonders of pristine landscapes, as compared to other expeditions like Annapurna Base Camp and EBC Trek, Nar Phu Valley is a newly opened route, just initiated in 2003 AD.
+Even though the Nar Phu Trek is considered one of the emerging treasures among the thrill seekers who love to explore the wonders of pristine landscapes, as compared to other expeditions, Nar Phu Valley is a newly opened route, just initiated in 2003 AD.
 Touching both the iconic regions of Manaslu and Annapurna, it is the less-traveled and less-frequented trail, due to its remote route and unfacilitated trailhead, where the ancient villages and the pathways, alleys, and locals preserving their culture are still in the ancient era.

-While many famous treks in Nepal are being rapidly spoiled by the modern infrastructure and equipped with luxury city alike aminities, Nar and Phu valley remains the same from century to century, falling under the restricted remote area of Nepal.
-Imagine just settling at the local tea houses, where Tibetan locals call their home, and being savoured with the ancient culture of untamed original Tibetans, offering a feel of tranquility far away from the crowded modern world, well, this is Nar Phu Valley Trek for you!
+While many famous treks in Nepal are being rapidly spoiled by the modern infrastructure and equipped with luxury facilities, Nar and Phu valley remains the same from century to century, falling under the restricted remote area of Nepal.
+Imagine just settling at the local tea houses, where Tibetan locals call their home, and being savoured with the ancient culture of untamed original Tibetans, offering a feel of tranquility far away from the crowded modern world.
+Well, this is the Nar Phu Valley Trek for you!

-Immerse yourselves in the local hamlets, and gaze at animal herding process, agricultural farming activities, thangka painting woolings, and wake up with the sound of cows and yaks, and end the night with the chirping sound of the Himalayan birds and indulging in the local foods, made out of love - by opting one of the most precious hidden gem of Nar Phu.
+Immerse yourselves in the local hamlets, and gaze at animal herding process, agricultural farming activities, thangka painting woolings, and wake up with the sound of cows and yaks, and end the night with the chirping sound of the Himalayan birds and indulging in the local foods, made out of love - by opting one of the most precious hidden gem to exist in the Himalayas.

 Gaze at the Sparkling Thundering Mountains in Each Stride